plusbest/donation/README.md

-# FINAL PROJECT --- DONATE
+# DONATION --- a django revamp of DONATE

-DONATE is a web application that allows people to register bagged donations or search a map to pick up their neighbors contributions.
+DONATION is a web application that allows people to register bagged donations or search a map to pick up their neighbors contributions.
 Written mainly in **Python** and **Javascript** and utilizing the **Django** framework, it connects users through a request system to fulfill bag pick ups and a locale finder powered by the [Google Maps API](https://developers.google.com/maps/documentation/javascript/tutorial).

 ------------
 -----